hfakeeeeee/Ecommerce/README.md

 ### 1️⃣ Environment Variables

-Create a `.env` file in your project root with the following content:
+Edit a `.env` file in your project root with the following content:

 ```env
 # Database Configuration